 It is possible to establish a Single-Sign-On framework using an OAuth provider (like Microsoft Azure Active Directory) that allows users to authenticate in Pyramid and then credential individually downstream to a data technology.
 Pyramid supports Single-Sign-On via OAuth for the following data sources:

 Where relevant, the Security tab contains an Authentication Method drop down to select the type of connection to be employed with that particular connection instance.
-After the default Username and Password there are few possible options for OAuth Single Sign On, depending on the data source:
+After the default Username and Password there are a few possible options for OAuth Single Sign On, depending on the data source: